 As we said earlier, one simple way to achieve crispiness in any type of fish is by using oils with higher smoking points.

 Shrimp is always a real treat at home.
-However, bringing out the best flavor and fragrance out of shrimps proves difficult for most of us, and that is why renowned chefs recommend that we use peanut oil- because of its flavor and high smoke point.
+However, bringing out the best flavour and fragrance out of shrimps proves difficult for most of us, and that is why renowned chefs recommend that we use peanut oil- because of its flavour and high smoke point.
 Do you get the idea?

 Shallow frying is arguably the most common method of frying fish around the globe.
 It is suitable for frying fish, chicken breasts, eggs, veggies, and small portions of steak.

 However, one real turnoff with this method is that it requires a lot of effort and skill to get your fish done correctly.
 But you should expect crispy and mouth-watering fish if you go this route, that is a guarantee.

 To shallow-fry, you pass your fish over high heat using a small amount of oil, which results in crispy, golden brown fish.
 Another plus is that you will love the flavour that this technique will give your fish.

 And just like shallow frying other things, paying attention to time is key when shallow frying fish.
 Preheat the

 Shallow frying is a great alternative to deep-frying, especially if you are dealing with small portions of fish or meat.